codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 $ tar -zxvf code-server-3.0.0-linux-x86_64.tar.gz
 ```

 You should now have a folder called `code-server-3.0.0-linux-x86_64`.
-Lastly, we're going to rename it and make the executable we need to run accessible,
+Let's rename it and make the put the executable on our `PATH`,

 ```bash
 $ mv code-server-3.0.0-linux-x86_64 .code-server
 $ ln -s "$HOME/.code-server" /usr/local/bin/code-server
 ```

-The `code-server` executable should now be available in your terminal, try it out by starting the server!
+Try firing it up,

 ```bash
 $ code-server